Skip to Main Content

 • Library instruction will be supported by a collection of instructional materials that are relevant, current, authoritative, accessible, and diverse.

-A suite of pre-made Niche Academy tutorials focusing on Information Literacy and Library Instruction are available for instructors to build into their curriculum, as needed.
+A suite of pre-made tutorials and lessons focusing on Information Literacy and Research Skills are available for instructors to build into their curriculum, as needed, through Brightspace.
 Current available tutorials include:

 If you have additional questions about Information Literacy, please contact Alexis Smith Macklin, Director of the CTRL and Office of Student Retention.